-For me the pregnancy months seemed to go on forever.
+For this week’s motherhood tip, I decided to cover the top 5 baby essentials I should have bought.
+For me, the pregnancy months seemed to go on forever.
 I really needed something to occupy my time with to help things along.
 Planning my baby shower, the nursery (well the corner of my room for the time being) and all baby essentials were on my list of things to do.
-I bought a whole load of things – some were necessary, some were not, but as time went on and after a lot of Instagram watching, I knew there were a whole load of stuff I wish I had bought.
+I bought a whole load of things: some were necessary, some were not.
+As time went on and after a lot of Instagram watching, I knew there were a whole load of stuff I wish I had bought.

 1. Rocking Chair